 “Things are never quite as scary when you’ve got a best friend.” – Bill Waterson

-We know how losing your hair can affect your confidence and mental state.
+We know losing your hair can affect your confidence and mental state.
 This is why Wigs For Kids creates hand-tied hairpieces for children who’ve lost their hair at no cost to them or their families.
-We’re so grateful and honored that Whitney made such a thoughtful donation to Wigs For Kids, and love welcoming her to our community of donors.
-To learn more about ways to get involved and help the children we serve, visit our Get Involved page.
+We’re so grateful and honored that Whitney made such a thoughtful donation to Wigs For Kids, and we love welcoming her to our community of donors who make it possible for us to provide alopecia wigs to children like Mary.